• Email

 Personalize the bunting with the baby’s name.
 Check out the applique letter templates I created just for this purpose – Sew Many Letters.

 Not sure how to applique?
-Take a look at Introduction to Hand Applique: the Freezer Paper Method and discover another way to indulge in the joy of sewing!
+I teach you how to hand applique with freezer paper in Sew Many Letters.
+You will discover another way to indulge in the joy of sewing!

 Cleaning Tips